Replit vs Figma: The Complete Comparison Guide

 Replit's Real-Time Multiplayer Coding

-The collaboration features work like Google Docs for code, providing a level of synchronous collaboration that's hard to match.
+The collaboration features in Replit work like Google Docs for code, providing a level of synchronous collaboration that's hard to match.
 Multiple developers can work in the same codebase simultaneously, and you'll see exactly what everyone is doing in real-time.

 The platform includes: